Proven Method to Inventory Forecasting and Accurate Budgeting – By EasyEcom

 When a historical inventory data is used to project future inventory, it becomes more accurate and relevant.
 The available data and the other relevant factors are taken into account while forecasting the future inventory in these methods.
-The popular methods adopted by organisations are the Extrinsic and intrinsic techniques, time series forecasting methods (relying on past data) supplemented by qualitative judgements.
+The popular methods adopted by organizations are the Extrinsic and intrinsic techniques, time series forecasting methods, exponential smoothing (relying on past data) supplemented by qualitative judgements.

 Inventory Forecasting Best Practices: